 * Click here for rating key

-Salu Restaurant Review: Salú took over the site of New Orleans’ first wine bar and managed to bring it into the twenty-first century.
-The bar features more than 100 wines by the bottle and 30 by the glass.
-The menu is divided into sections labeled "Sopa Y Ensalada," "Frío" (cold) and "Caliente" (hot).
-Among the small plates, the standouts are clearly the lamb chop lollipops, the chorizo sliders and the Medjool dates with apple wood-smoked bacon and mascarpone.
-Those with heartier appetites might opt for an entrée of braised pork shoulder, or a generous portion of seafood paella.
+Salu Restaurant Review: Salú occupies the site of New Orleans’ first wine bar and has brought the space into the twenty-first century.
+More than 100 wines by the bottle and 30 by the glass are on offer.
+The menu changes regularly, so there is always something new.
+Standouts among the small plates, the standouts are clearly the lamb chop lollipops, bacon-wrapped prawns and seared jumbo scallops with spicy pepper relish.
+Those with heartier appetites might opt for an entrée of braised pork shoulder or a generous portion of seafood paella.
 Speaking of paella, every Thursday Salú features Paella Night with live music.
 If you order the house signature paella (a mixed seafood selection), you get a free bottle of wine.
-Salú's rich colors, eclectic art and a large, hand-painted skylight designed by local artist E. Lee Jahncke are design features.
+Salú's rich colors, eclectic art and a large, hand-painted skylight by local artist E. Lee Jahncke are design features.
 The three-hour happy hour kicks off at 4 p.m. weekdays, making Salú a good after-work spot.
-In the evenings, there’s a contemporary, hip vibe, soft lighting and giant windows overlooking busy Magazine Street.
-In balmy weather, fight the good fight for one of the outside tables.
+In the evenings, there’s a contemporary hip vibe, soft lighting and giant windows overlooking busy Magazine Street.
+In balmy weather, the best seat is at one of the outdoor tables.